CK35/request-tagging/README.md

     }
 }
 ```
 This example demonstrates the usage of the Request Tagging mechanism.
-As you can see it is not bound to any framework and can be accessed inside an web application e.g. Spring MVC.
+As you can see it is not bound to any framework and can be accessed inside any web application e.g. Spring MVC.

 #####Maven dependency
 ```xml